 The countries announce their release dates one year in advance.
 Based on the information provided by the countries, Eurostat makes public its own release and revision calendar containing the publication dates of the European aggregates of PEEIs in October for the following calendar year.
 A few days before the publication, these dates are officially confirmed.

-National Statistical Institutes release calendars can be found on the web sites of National Statistical Institutes.
+National Statistical Institutes release calendars can be found on the websites of the National Statistical Institutes.
 Links are also available in national reference metadata.

 8.3.
 Release policy - user access

-In line with the Community legal framework and the European Statistics Code of Practice Eurostat disseminates European statistics on Eurostat’s website (see principle 10 – ‘Accessibility and Clarity’), respecting professional independence and in an objective, professional and transparent manner in which all users are treated equitably.
+In line with the Community legal framework and the European Statistics Code of Practice, Eurostat disseminates European statistics on Eurostat’s website (see principle 15 – ‘Accessibility and Clarity’), respecting professional independence and in an objective, professional and transparent manner in which all users are treated equitably.
 The detailed arrangements are governed by Eurostat’s protocol on impartial access to Eurostat data for users.

-European levels: Monthly and quarterly frequency for each indicator, except producer prices in services, which is published with quarterly frequency only.
-The highest frequency depends on the frequencies of data transmissions from Member States to Eurostat.
+European levels: monthly and quarterly frequency for each indicator, except producer prices in services, which are published with quarterly frequency only; the highest frequency depends on the frequencies of data transmissions from Member States to Eurostat.

 National levels: monthly and quarterly frequency, the highest frequency (monthly or quarterly) depends on the frequencies of national data transmitted to Eurostat.